Weighted blanket

-A weighted blanket is a heavy blanket that is used to aid sleep and reduce anxiety.
-Initially, weighted blankets were most commonly used as therapeutic tools to assist individuals with autism spectrum disorders (ASD), dementia, and mental health conditions.
+A weighted blanket is an especially heavy blanket that is used to aid sleep and reduce anxiety.
+Initially, weighted blankets were most commonly used in deep pressure therapy to assist autistic people, individuals with dementia, and mental health conditions.
 They have subsequently become a mass-market product.
-Scientific evidence for their efficacy is inconclusive, and experts assert that more research is needed to determine if weighted blankets actually lessen the impact of anxiety or insomnia.
+Scientific evidence does not support their use as an aid for insomnia, and they can be dangerous, particularly for children.

+Deep pressure therapy

+Deep pressure therapy (DPT) or deep touch pressure (DTP) is a sensory integration therapy used to help calm neurodivergent people with sensory processing sensitivity through the application of a firm, gentle pressure to the body.
+DPT may be applied with weighted blankets, but also with weighted vests, hug machines, or a heavy pet.
+DPT provides a soothing sensation akin to a warm, reassuring embrace that can help regulate the nervous system and decrease stress.

 Uses

 Weighted blankets are used in occupational therapy in an attempt to help individuals improve their emotional and physical regulation.
-Specifically, weighted blankets are used in a type of occupational therapy called "sensory integration therapy," which helps people with autism or other mental conditions focus on sensory experiences.
-Weighted blankets are just one of the many tools occupational therapists use to provide "deep-touch pressure," a form of physical stimulation that, according to experts, may help individuals regulate their emotions and behavior.
+Specifically, weighted blankets are used in a type of occupational therapy called "sensory integration therapy", which helps autistic people or people with mental conditions focus on sensory experiences.
+Weighted blankets are just one of the many tools occupational therapists use to provide "deep-touch pressure", a form of physical stimulation that, according to experts, may help individuals regulate their emotions and behavior.

-The main concern when considering a weighted blanket is to choose the appropriate weight because if the blanket is too light, it will just feel like a normal duvet, if instead, it is too heavy, it may feel uncomfortable.
-A weighted blanket should be about 10% of the person's body weight: this feels appropriate for about 97% of people.
+The main concern when considering a weighted blanket is to choose the appropriate weight because if the blanket is too light, it will just feel like a normal duvet; if instead it is too heavy, it may feel uncomfortable.
+A weighted blanket should be about 10% of the person's body weight: for about 97% of people this feels right.
 The blanket should also cover the body from the toes to the chin.
-When following the mentioned weight recommendation, if the weighted blanket weight doesn't feel right, it is much more likely for the blanket to be too heavy than too light.
+After following the aforementioned weight recommendation, if the weight of the blanket doesn't feel right, it is more likely that the blanket is too heavy than too light.

-Although early research indicates that weighted blankets may be an appropriate therapeutic tool when it comes to reducing anxiety, reviews of current medical literature note that research in this area is sparse.
+Although early research indicates that weighted blankets may be an appropriate therapeutic tool for reducing anxiety, reviews in current medical literature note that research in this area is sparse.

-Other studies have indicated that weighted blankets may reduce anxiety and, as a result, allow the wearer to fall asleep more quickly.
-However, medical experts also note that more research is needed into this area, as there is not yet enough evidence to prove that the products are helpful with insomnia.
-Additionally, there is a very real placebo effect when it comes to insomnia symptoms, which will need to be accounted for in future studies.
+Other studies have indicated that weighted blankets may reduce anxiety and, as a result, allow the user to fall asleep more quickly.
+However, in relation to insomnia, medical experts note that more research is needed, as there is not yet enough evidence to prove that the products reduce symptoms.
+Additionally, there is a significant placebo effect, which will need to be accounted for in future studies.